-A term used to describe an unsuccessful NRL multipayload launch in January 1962, including a GRAB ELINT satellite.
-Communications Security.
-The once-classified name for the covert photoreconnaissance satellite program that first returned images to earth.
-CORONA computer program that selected orbitby-orbit camera operation based on weather forecasts and on displays of operational information and accomplishment.
-COMSAT project transferred to Army control, Sept.
+C05095967 Approved for Release: 2017/06/20 C05095967 TOP SECRET//IK//RSEN/NOFORN first returned images to earth.
+CORONA TARGET CORONA computer program that selected orbit-PROGRAM (CTP) by-orbit camera operation based on weather forecasts and on displays of operational information and accomplishment.
+COURIER COMSAT project transferred to Army control, Sept.
 1959.
 Related to management of Discoverer, SAMOS, MIDAS, Transit, and SpaSur.
-The operation of a system at less than its design capability.
-Defense Condition.
-Director of Central Intelligence.
-Director of the Central Intelligence Agency Direct Down Link.
-The term used to refer to U-2 aircraft using radar signature reduction techniques.
-The unclassified cover name for the covert CORONA program, used until 1962 when it was. replaced with numbers.
-Director of National Intelligence.
-Director, National Reconnaissance Office.
-Department of Defense.
-Unclassified payload launched with GRAB/Poppy The name of the Air Force project in 1956 to procure its own fleet of U-2 aircraft, with the cooperation of CIA for security purposes.
+Derated The operation of a system at less than its design capability.
+DEFCON Defense Condition.
+DCI Director of Central Intelligence.
+DCIA Director of the Central Intelligence Agency DDL Direct Down Link.
+Dirty Bird The term used to refer to U-2 aircraft using radar signature reduction techniques.
+The unclassified cover name for the covert DISCOVERER CORONA program, used until 1962 when it was replaced with numbers.
+DNI Director of National Intelligence.
+DNRO Director, National Reconnaissance Office.
+DOD Department of Defense.
+Unclassified payload launched with GRAB/Poppy DOSIMITER The name of the Air Force project in 1956 to DRAGON LADY procure its own fleet of U-2 aircraft, with the cooperation of CIA for security purposes.
 Defense Support Program.
-An Air Force satellite that uses infrared sensors to detect ballistic missile launches.
+An Air Force DSP satellite that uses infrared sensors to detect ballistic missile launches.
 It was an outgrowth of the early WS-117L MIDAS R&D program.
-An operational code word associated with GRAB, the first satellite ELINT system, which was developed and operated by the Naval Research Laboratory until it transferred to the National Reconnaissance office in 1962.
-A 1960s era Air Force program to develop a space plane.
-It never progressed beyond R&D.
+DYNO An operational code word associated with GRAB, the first satellite ELINT system, which was developed and operated by the Naval Research Laboratory until it transferred to the National Reconnaissance office in 1962.
+DYNASOAR A 1960s era Air Force program to develop a space plane.
+It never progressed beyond R&D. The code word associated with a solitary U-2 EBONY overflight of North Vietnam in the summer of 1961.
+ECI Exceptionally Controlled Information.
+An NSA administrative COMINT flag.
+ELINT Electronic Intelligence.
+See SIGINT.
+Electromagnetic Compatibility.
+EMC Electromagnetic Interference.
+EMI